xvii. Provisions and contingent liabilities

 The Company recognises a lease liability measured at the present value of all the remaining lease payments, discounted using the Company's incremental borrowing rate.

-Right of Use Asset
+Right of use Asset

-For new lease contracts, the Company recognises a Right of Use asset and a corresponding lease liability with respect to all lease agreements in which it is the lessee.
-The lease liability and the Right of Use assets is initially measured at the present value of remaining lease payments, discounted using the incremental borrowing rate at the date of recognition.
+For new lease contracts, the Company recognises a right of use asset and a corresponding lease liability with respect to all lease agreements in which it is the lessee.
+The lease liability and the right of use assets is initially measured at the present value of remaining lease payments, discounted using the incremental borrowing rate at the date of recognition.
 Depreciation is computed using straight-line method over the lease term.
-The Company's Right of Use assets were recognised and shown separately in the Balance Sheet (Refer Note 4).
+The Company's right of use assets were recognised and shown separately in the Balance Sheet (Refer Note 4).

 Short-term leases and leases of low-value assets

-that have a lease term of 12 months or less and leases of low value assets.
-The Company recognises the lease payments
+The Company has elected not to recognise right of use assets and lease liabilities for short term leases that have a lease term of 12 months or less and leases of low value assets.
+The Company recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

 For the year: